jp000/MapTools/README.md

 - rename the output file Elba.osm"
 This will give you an **18MB** of data

-When you use the MakeSingle.Bat file, you will get a **282KB** file (gmapbmap) that can be copyied to your Etrex10 device.
+When you use the MakeSingle.Bat file, you will get a **282KB** file (gmapbmap) that can be copyied to your Etrex10 device.<p>
+You can also use this script to help the creation of POI files(.gpx or .csv) to download via POILoaderforWindows